This policy was last updated on 8th April 2020.

 • Google Analytics to help us understand how our customers use the Site — you can read more about how Google uses your Personal Information here: https://www.google.com/intl/en/policies/privacy/.
 You can also opt-out of Google Analytics here: https://tools.google.com/dlpage/gaoptout.

-• Dotdigital to manage and send out our newsletter — you can read more about how Dotdigital uses your Personal Information here: https://dotdigital.com/terms/privacy-policy/
+• HubSpot for targeted advertisements, marketing communications and to send out and manage our newsletter — you can read more about how HubSpot uses your Personal Information here: https://legal.hubspot.com/privacy-policy

 • Facebook for targeted advertisements and marketing communications — you can read more about how Facebook uses your Personal Information here: https://www.facebook.com/privacy/explanation.
 You can also opt-out of Facebook targeted advertising here: https://www.facebook.com/settings/?tab=ads